-This includes a nested correspondent relationship under which the respondent institution uses the correspondent account to provide services to a shell financial institution with which it has a business relationship.
+66 This includes a nested correspondent relationship under which the respondent institution uses the correspondent account to provide services to a shell financial institution with which it has a business relationship.

-4.2 (a) is (b) is (c) c (d) is he purposes of this Guideline, a shell financial ution is a corporation that: s incorporated in a place outside Hong Kong; authorised to carry on financial services businesses in that place; loes not have a physical presence in that place see paragraph 4.20.17); and s not an affiliate of a regulated financial group hat is subject to effective group-wide supervision.
-4.2 0.17 A copress prporation is considered to have a physical ence in a place or jurisdiction if: the corporation carries on financial services ousinesses at any premises in that place or jurisdiction; and least one full-time employee of the corporation performs duties related to financial services businesses at those premises.
-Other group-w /ide conside erations 4.2 same cross perfo mitig 4.20. relate spec and FI relies on a financial institution within the group of companies (related FI) to establish a s-border correspondent relationship and the additional due diligence and other risk ating measures set out in paragraphs 4.20.5 to 12 and 4.20.15, the FI should ensure that its ed FI has taken into account the FI's own ific circumstances and business arrangements, its particular cross-border correspondent onship with the respondent institution.
-The
+1.20.16 For the purposes of this Guideline, a shell financial institution is a corporation that: (a) is incorporated in a place outside Hong Kong; (b) is authorised to carry on financial services businesses67 in that place; (c) does not have a physical presence in that place (see paragraph 4.20.17); and (d) is not an affiliate68 of a regulated financial group that is subject to effective group-wide supervision.
+1.20.17 A corporation is considered to have a physical presence 69 in a place or jurisdiction if: (a) the corporation carries on financial services businesses at any premises in that place or jurisdiction; and (b) at least one full-time employee of the corporation performs duties related to financial services businesses at those premises. o-wide co onsiderations 1.20.18 If an FI relies on a financial institution within the same group of companies (related FI) to establish a cross-border correspondent relationship and perform the additional due diligence and other risk mitigating measures set out in paragraphs 4.20.5 to 4.20.12 and 4.20.15, the FI should ensure that its related FI has taken into account the FI's own specific circumstances and business arrangements, and its particular cross-border correspondent relationship with the respondent institution.
+The 20.17 wide c

-In this context, this refers to businesses falling within the definition of the term "financial institutions" under the FATF Recommendations and which are conducted for or on behalf of customers.
+67 In this context, this refers to businesses falling within the definition of the term "financial institutions" under the FATF Recommendations and which are conducted for or on behalf of customers.

-&lt;sup>68 In this context, a corporation is an affiliate of another corporation if (a) the corporation is a subsidiary of the other corporation; or (b) at least one individual who is a controller of the corporation is at the same time a controller of the other corporation.
+68 In this context, a corporation is an affiliate of another corporation if (a) the corporation is a subsidiary of the other corporation; or (b) at least one individual who is a controller of the corporation is at the same time a controller of the other corporation.

-&lt;sup>69 In general, physical presence means meaningful mind and management located within a jurisdiction.
+69 In general, physical presence means meaningful mind and management located within a jurisdiction.
 The mere existence of a local agent or junior staff does not constitute physical presence.

 ultimate responsibility for ensuring that the additional due diligence and other relevant requirements are met remains with the FI.
-4.20.19 If an FI has cross-border correspondent relationships with several respondent institutions in different jurisdictions that belong to the same financial group, the FI whilst assessing each of the cross-border correspondent relationships independently should also take into account that these respondent institutions belong to the same group.
+4. .20.19 If an FI has cross-border correspondent relationships with several respondent institutions in different jurisdictions that belong to the same financial group, the FI whilst assessing each of the cross-border correspondent relationships independently should also take into account that these respondent institutions belong to the same group.